From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: The Zielonka tree: An optimal approach to Muller languages

 \end{itemize} \end{definition}

-\begin{remark} Although we will usually say that $\zielonkaHDAutomaton{\F}$ is \emph{the} "ZT-HD-Rabin-automaton" of $\F$, the structure of this automaton is not unique, it depends on two choices: the "order@@tree" over the nodes of the "Zielonka tree" and the mapping $\eta$.\qedEx \end{remark}
+\begin{remark} Although we will usually say that $\zielonkaHDAutomaton{\F}$ is \emph{the} "ZT-HD-Rabin-automaton" of $\F$, the structure of this automaton is not unique, it depends on two choices: the "order@@tree" over the nodes of the "Zielonka tree" and the mapping $\eta$. \end{remark}

 The intuition behind this definition is the following.
 The "automaton" $\zielonkaHDAutomaton{\F}$ has $\memTree{\zielonkaTree{\F}}$ states, and each of them can be associated to a subset of "leaves" of $\zielonkaTree{\F}$ by $\inv{\eta}(q)$.
-The mapping $\eta$ is such that the lowest common ancestor of two "leaves" in $\inv{\eta}(q)$ is a "square node".
+The mapping~$\eta$ is such that the lowest common ancestor of two "leaves" in $\inv{\eta}(q)$ is a "square node".
 As for the "ZT-parity-automaton", for each "leaf" of $l\in \leaves(\zielonkaTree{\F})$ and letter $a\in \SS$, we identify the "deepest" ancestor $n=\supp(l,a)$ containing $a$ in its label, and, using the $\jump$ function, pick a "leaf" $l'$ below the next "child" of $n$.
-We add a transition $q\re{a:n}q'$ if there are "leaves" $l\in \inv{\eta}(q)$ and $l'\in \inv{\eta}(q')$ giving such a path.
+We add a transition $q\re{a:n}q'$ if there are "leaves" $l\in \inv{\eta}(q)$ and $l'\in \inv{\eta}(q')$ giving such a path (we note that the output colour is given by $n=\supp(l,a)$, although this node does not appear as a state of the automaton).
 This way, we can identify a "run" in the "automaton" $\zielonkaHDAutomaton{\F}$ with a promenade through the nodes of the "Zielonka tree" in which jumps between "leaves" with the same $\eta$-image are allowed.
 If during this promenade a unique minimal node (for $\ancestor$) is visited infinitely often, it is not difficult to see that the sequence of input colours belongs to $\F$ if and only if the label of this minimal node belongs to $\F$ (it is a "round node").
 The "Rabin condition" over the set of nodes of the "Zielonka tree" is devised so that it accepts exactly these sequences of nodes (see Lemma~\ref{lemma-ZT:Rabin-acc-sequences-nodes-ZT} below).

 Another way of presenting the "automaton" $\zielonkaHDAutomaton{\F}$ is as a quotient of the "deterministic" "parity" "automaton" $\zielonkaAutomaton{\F}$.
 Indeed, the graph structure and the "labelling" by "input letters" of $\zielonkaHDAutomaton{\F}$ is obtained by merging the states of $\zielonkaAutomaton{\F}$ (which are the "leaves" of $\zielonkaTree{\F}$) with the same $\eta$-image, and keeping all the transitions between them.
 However, a "parity" "acceptance condition" over this smaller structure is no longer sufficient to accept $\Muller{\F}$.